Little Glemham Parish Council

 For the latest local news, why not consult our local paper, the

-Evening Star and for events in a wider area, see What's On.
+Ipswich Star and for events in a wider area, see What's On.

 We have many fine listed buildings, including a 19th century

 school house, the Grade 1 St. Andrew's Church and the Grade 1